Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here are the EIB network.

 In other words, it has so much content they had to make a database out of it.

-Keyword searchable, search it by crime, by criminal, by weapon, by victim, by number of arrests, convictions, any number of things.
+Keywords searchable, search it by crime, by criminal, by weapon, by victim, by number of arrests, convictions, any number of things.

-The most recent arrest, which has not yet been included in the Union Tribune's NFL arrests database, came Saturday when New York Giants linebacker Dan Connor was cuffed At Philadelphia International Airport for carrying a switchblade in his luggage.
+The most recent arrest, which has not yet been included in the Union Tribune's NFL Arrests Database, came Saturday when New York Giants linebacker Dan Connor was cuffed at Philadelphia International Airport for carrying a switchblade in his luggage.

 He broke down the arrest by position.